Understanding the Java Program Structure

 The Basic Structure of a Java Program

-The basic structure of a Java program consists of several components:
+The basic structure of a Java program consists of the following components:

-• Package: The package statement is used to group related classes together.
+• Package: The package statement is used to group related classes.

 • Import: The import statement is used to import classes from other packages.